+He hesitated, uncertain.
 "No, perhaps it would be more truthful to say I fear to trust in his survival.
 I have seen so many hopes dashed or crushed, that I fear to have this hope come to naught.
-I seem no longer to have the strength to keep such a hope alive in the face of all that shows me it is false."
+I seem no longer to have the strength to keep such a hope alive in the face of all that shows me it is a false hope."

 Pippin noted the weight of worry on Faramir's face that could not be hidden by his smile, and realized suddenly just how much had fallen to this Man, now that his brother was no longer here to carry the load.

 "I suppose it's easier to keep hoping when all the responsibility for taking care of things isn't laid at your doorstep," he said.